vandecastro95/pet-adoption-mvp/README.md

          5. Shelter Home Page<br />
            &nbsp; &nbsp;- Displays a dashboard with all the pets created by the user<br />
            &nbsp; &nbsp;- Items on dashboard should have buttons to delete, add, or link<br />
-           &nbsp; &nbsp;  to a page to manage an existing pet's information<br />
+           &nbsp; &nbsp;&nbsp;  to a page to manage an existing pet's information<br />
          4. Manage Pet Information Page<br />
-           &nbsp; &nbsp;- This could be Add Pet Page but with pre inputed fields with <br />
+           &nbsp; &nbsp;- This could just be AddPetPage but with pre-inputed fields with <br />
-           &nbsp; &nbsp;  existing pet information
+           &nbsp; &nbsp;&nbsp;  existing pet information

 **Technology**<br />
          &nbsp;Front End:<br />